View More

 The Middle Miles: Calling On The Lord

 A few days after my daughter was born my mom came to visit.
 It was during her stay that I realized she had some form of dementia, and I felt like my world was falling apart.
-I no longer had a best friend, but now I didn't have a mom - or rather, the mom I knew was slowly slipping away.
+I no longer had a best friend, but the mom I knew was slowly slipping away.

-The next 2 years were filled with grief for me.
+The next 2 years were filled with grief.
 A few weeks after my mom left I went into the kitchen and pulled up Facebook.
-I saw something (a bit of gossip really), that I needed to call my bestie about immediately.
+I saw something (a bit of gossip), that I needed to call my bestie about immediately.
 I pulled up her name and I almost clicked the call button when I realized she was gone.
 I couldn't call her.

-It felt weird at first, like I shouldn't be "gossiping" with the Lord, but here I was.
-That began a new way of operating in our relationship.
-I began to see Him as someone I could confide in and share everything with Him.
+It felt weird at first, like I shouldn't be "gossiping" with the Lord.
+And this began a new way of operating in our relationship.
+I started to see Him as someone I could confide in and share everything with Him.
 I moved from praying to Him, to conversating with Him on all matters of life.
-He became my best friend.
 He became my 'mom' and confidant.
 He became my best friend.

 I was lost in how to be a mom, and anytime I called my mom to ask for advice, many of our conversations would take an angry turn.
-At the time it was hurtful, but I recognize now that the disease does this.
-As the person is struggling with what they can't remember, other emotions come to the forefront because of fear.
+It hurt at the time, but I recognize now that the disease does this.
+As the person is struggling with what they can't remember other emotions come to the forefront because of fear.

-While that was a very sad part of my life in my relationship with my mom, it was a huge milestone with the Lord.
-I began to trust Him with all of my parenting woe's, and He gave me great advice.
+I began to trust Him and to go to Him when I needed wisdom for anything and everything, and He gave me great advice.
 He would nudge me on the paths I needed to take when my daughter had acid reflux or wasn't sleeping well.
-He would direct my steps when I didn't know how to handle her development.
+He would direct my steps when I didn't know how to handle a relationship.
 I consulted Him on everything parenting - and it grew into all areas of my life.

 In some ways it was the loneliest time of my life.
 In other ways, I felt like I was gently cradled by His hands as He led me day by day in everything I did.
 I began to trust Him with my heart, my thoughts.
 I learned He wouldn't condemn me for the thoughts I have, but gently led me to think above my circumstances.
 He taught me to "Set your mind and keep focused habitually on the things above [the heavenly things], not on things that are on the earth [which have only temporal value]."
 (Colossians 3:2 AMP)